 Now, none of us enjoy conflict.
 It’s one of the many things in life most people try to avoid.
 However, some conflict is healthy.
 Conflict challenges your thinking and invites you to see situations through other people’s eyes.
 When you can look at a situation objectively and communicate with intention, it is possible to find healthy, constructive ways to resolve whatever conflict comes your way.

-Negative Communication: Finding The Right Level of Conflict
+Business Communication Styles: Finding The Right Level of Conflict!

 When conflict is absent, things are hidden.
 And while secrets are part of the human genome, they have no place in business.
 If your family avoids confrontations, it usually means something is lurking beneath the surface, and it’s bound to explode sooner or later.